 Wooden fences around the boundaries of your property give it a traditional and elegant look that not only adds to its protection but also gives you much-needed privacy.
 Wooden fences can have an improved look at fairly low cost if they are given an application of wood stain and sealer.
 This procedure can also go a long way in increasing the lifespan of your fence and its utility to you.

 The first step for staining a fence is to examine the fence in detail and look for broken fence pieces, and any nails or staples that are protruding from the surface of the wood.
 Remove all of them, or make the necessary repair and see that the wooden surface is smooth.
 This procedure can take quite a lot of work if your fence is old and has been exposed to the weather for a number of years.
 You need to sand down what appears to be rough and can cause you problems with the stain application.
 Wood cleaners are available that can make your problem with old wood easier, and once these are applied allow the cleaner to stay on for a time, and then wipe down all the surfaces to remove all the grime and dust that has accumulated on your fence.
 Allow this cleaner to dry out completely.
+You can use monogrammed metal sign to decorate your fence and also add more beauty to the fence.

 Go through all the various wood stains that are recommended for exterior use, and make your choice of one of them.
 The best results can come from a semi-transparent oil-based stain.
 These stains can bring out the natural patina in the wood and give it a subtle tint.
 Most of these new stains will also have additives that will prevent the growth of mildew and rot, and also provide it with some resistance to exposure to ultraviolet light.
 After the stain coat, it is recommended to apply a coating of outdoor wood sealer for a long lasting protection and preservation.